LSL LSP

 Under the hood, the server uses an AST‑based pipeline (preprocess → parse → analyze) to understand your code and perform precise type and operator checks.

-Hovers display a "Wiki" link when available; a sensible fallback link is provided otherwise.
+Hovers display documentation and links from the bundled definitions when available.
 JSDoc comments above your own functions are shown inline.

 Known limitations